rdoxenham/openstack-training/documentation/openstack-manual.md

 The second element to be aware of is images; Glance provides the repository of disk images, when the Nova scheduler instructs a compute-node to start an instance it retrieves the required disk image and stores it locally on the hypervisor, it then uses this image as a backing store for any number of instances' disk images; i.e. for each instance started, a delta/qcow2 is instantiated which only tracks the differences, the underlying disk image is untouched.

 Finally, instances come in all different shapes and sizes, known as flavors in OpenStack.
 This mimics what many public cloud providers offer.
-Out of the box, OpenStack ships with five different offerings, each with varying numbers of virtual CPUs, memory, disk space etc. When starting an instance, this is one of the choices that will be offered to you
+Out of the box, OpenStack ships with five different offerings, each with varying numbers of virtual CPUs, memory, disk space etc. When starting an instance, this is one of the choices that will be offered to you.

+This lab will go through the following:

+* Creation of instances via the console and dashboard
+* Configuring a VNC proxy to view the console output

 ##**Starting instances via the console**